 We delete emails after two months.
 This means that if you email us more than once we will be able to see that you have contacted us before, but we don’t keep emails for longer than two months as a way to help preserve your confidentiality.

 I want to be anonymous when I email you - can you see my email address?

 Our service is confidential.
 We will not ask for your name, address or any other personal information, so unless you choose to give us this information you will remain completely anonymous (except for your email address).
 We will not report anything you say to any outside body (such as the police).
 We do discuss the emails we receive with other volunteers at Cambridge Rape Crisis Centre.
 This is to encourage each other to deliver a good and consistent support service.
 It also means that if you email more than once you are less likely to have to repeat anything you have said previously, when different volunteers reply to you.

 This link gives more advice on how to hide your tracks online.
 Please note, the information we provide is for guidance only and it may not be possible to completely hide your tracks.
 If you want to be completely sure that you’re not being tracked online, the safest way would be to access the internet at a local library, a friend’s house or at work, if appropriate.

 I'm a man, can I email you?

 While we recognise the experiences and pain of men who have suffered any kind of sexual violence, here at Cambridge Rape Crisis we have found that a women-only service provision is an invaluable environment for many female service users.
-We recognise the need for specialist services for menand are more than happy to signpost male callers to those services who can support them.
+We recognise the need for specialist services for men and boys, and would recommend that you get in contact with Survivors UK, Safeline or the Male Survivor Consortium.

 I'm non-binary or trans, can I email you?